MP Estate Planning UK

 Income types taxed differently

-• Rental profits from property: reduced by allowable property business expenses before tax.
+• Rental profits from property: reduced by allowable property expenses (such as repairs, insurance and letting agent fees) before the net profit is taxed at the applicable trust rate.

 Management expenses and deductions

 Trustees should keep bank statements, platform reports and letting agent accounts.
-A simple allocation schedule helps reconcile different streams into a single total.
+A simple allocation schedule helps reconcile different income streams into a single total for the SA900 trust and estate tax return.

 • Keep separate ledgers for interest, dividends and rent.

-• Note which expenses reduce rental profits and which are TMEs.
+• Note which expenses reduce rental profits (property expenses) and which are TMEs set against total trust income.

-Result: trustees can total taxable items accurately before deciding who reports or pays the tax.
+Result: trustees can total taxable items accurately before deciding who reports or pays the tax, and ensure sufficient tax pool exists to cover beneficiary distributions.

 How to complete reporting when income is not mandated

-Where a payer sends receipts to the trustees, the default position is clear.
-The trustees must report the sums, pay any income tax due and file the trust and estate tax return when relevant.
+Where a payer sends receipts to the trustees rather than directly to a beneficiary, the default position is clear.
+The trustees must report the income, pay any income tax due and file the SA900 trust and estate tax return.

 A professional business setting featuring a diverse group of individuals engaged in a discussion about trust income.
 In the foreground, two consultants, a South Asian woman and a Caucasian man, are reviewing financial documents on a sleek conference table, both dressed in smart business attire.
 The middle ground showcases a large presentation screen displaying graphs and charts related to R185 trustees and beneficiary reporting.
 The background includes an extensive bookshelf filled with legal texts and financial resources, subtly blurred to emphasize the foreground.
 Soft, natural lighting streams through large windows, creating a warm and inviting atmosphere.
 Capture the mood of collaboration and expertise, highlighting the complexities of income reporting for trusts without any text or overlays in the image.